Alzheimer’s disease warning signs

 - A long pause, as they’re unable to engage in conversation.

-Inability or trouble to properly gauge distances, comprehend depth perception.
+This means experiencing trouble when trying to properly gauge distances and comprehend depth perception.
 This can make simple daily tasks, such as walking upstairs, difficult.

 Some signs that someone is struggling to relate to the world around them: